How to become a freelance translator in 10 easy steps

 Check out more resources for translators below:

 The salary of a freelance translator can vary depending on their experience level and the platform they work on.
 Some of them are making as much as $8,000 a year.
 But that’s only possible when a translator has years of experience.
-Most language expert have to start with a very low hourly rate unless they join a good agency, in which case, they will make good money.
+Most language experts have to start with a meager hourly rate unless they join a good agency, in which case, they will make good money.

 In the UK, the average salary of a freelance translator is £14.00 per hour.
 But the annual salary depends on how many hours a translator gets to work in a year.
 It also depends on whether or not they have regular clients.
 Working with a good agency is the best way to make a decent amount of money.

 There are two ways to make money as a translator.
-You can either join a freelancing platform like Upwork and sell your services to buyers to make money, or you can work for an agency and choose your schedule.
-In the latter scenario, you will be able to get a regular income, which is much better than having to look for projects yourself.
+You can either join a freelancing platform like Upwork and sell your services to buyers to make money or work for an agency and choose your schedule.
+In the latter scenario, you will get a regular income, which is much better than looking for projects.

-If you want to become an online translator, you will have to get the necessary qualification first.
+To become an online translator, you must get the qualifications first.
 After that, you can practice your skills on your own.
-Once you are ready, you can join an agency and begin working online as a translator.
-You can also join a freelance platform but that way, you will have to wait a long time to get regular customers.
+Once ready, you can join an agency and work online as a translator.
+You can also join a freelance platform, but that way, you will have to wait a long time to get regular customers.

-- Language Skills: You should know both your mother tongue and your second language thoroughly.
+1. Language Skills: You should thoroughly know your mother tongue and second language.

-- Writing Skills: Having excellent writing skills is just as important as language skills for a translator.
+2. Writing Skills: Excellent writing skills are just as essential as language skills for a translator.

-A professional translator is someone who has a degree in the field and also has plenty of experience of working as a translator.
+A professional translator has a degree in the field and plenty of experience working as a translator.
 They are the ones who can handle all the translations related to their specialization field without making any mistakes.
 Professional translators are the ones who can handle official translations perfectly.

-The rules of becoming a translator are different in every country.
-In the US, you don’t need a license to be a translator, but you must get the necessary qualification.
-However, if you want to become a certified translator, you will have to clear the certification exam offered by ATA.
+The rules of becoming a translator differ in every country.
+You don’t need a translator license in the US, but you must get the qualifications.
+However, you must clear ATA’s certification exam to become a certified translator.

 If you are in the US, Spanish is the best language to learn for translation.
 It is the second most spoken language in the US.
 Spanish-speaking immigrants in the US often require the assistance of language experts.
 So, if you become a Spanish translator, it will be easier for you to find projects regularly.